tesera/terraform-modules/elasticsearch/README.md

 - **log_publishing_options:** log publishing options - https://www.terraform.io/docs/providers/aws/r/elasticsearch_domain.html#log_type.
 - **cognito_options:** options for Amazon Cognito authentication with Kibana - https://www.terraform.io/docs/providers/aws/r/elasticsearch_domain.html#enabled-3
 - **security_group_ids:** list of security group ids which are going to be granted access to the ElasticSearch domain.
+- **ssh_identity_file:** SSH key filename for connecting to the bastion host
+- **ssh_username:** username for connecting to the bastion host
+- **bastion_ip:** IP of the bastion host.
+If it is not provided the creation of the indices will run directly against the Elasticsearch endpoint without SSH tunneling.

 ## Output